 The Files API utilizes the same Search and Mask Contexts to perform search and masking operations on text parsed from the different file formats.
 The Files API includes additional matchers, filters, and configuration options for specific file formats.

 The rest of the article consists of an explanation of the various configuration options available through the File Search Contexts and File Mask Contexts, followed by a general demo setup guideline.
 After reading these three sections, you can choose to navigate to the sections on the different file types that you are most interested in searching and masking.

 All demos associated with this article can be downloaded from our Git repository here.
 To run the demos, you will need a working copy of the DarkShield-Files API hosted locally on your computer.
 Contact your IRI representative for a trial copy of the software.

 The Files API introduces an extension to the base Search Context, a File Search Context, for defining search criteria for files.
 The following snippet of the OpenAPI definition shows the structure of its schema:

 The File Search Context is structured very much like the base Search Context.
 The name attribute is used to uniquely identify the context when performing search operations.
 The matchers array contains a list of matchers used to annotate the files.

 Following are the supported matchers:

 - Column Matcher (column): A matcher used in tabular files to match an entire column based on a regular expression match of the column name and/or an index range.
-This matcher only works on delimited (CSV/TSV) files, but will support Excel spreadsheets in the future.
+This matcher works on delimited (CSV/TSV) files.

-- JSON Path Matcher (jsonPath) – A matcher which matches all values found under a given json path.
-This matcher only works in json documents.
+- JSON Path Matcher (jsonPath) – A matcher which matches all values found under a given JSON path.
+This matcher only works with JSON documents.